NemerSahli/document_sender/README.md

-# MieterEngel coding challenge
+#coding challenge

-Welcome to the MieterEngel coding challenge!
+Welcome to the ... coding challenge!
 Your mission, should you accept it, is to build a page that our customers can use to take a picture of a page with their mobile phone and send the picture to us via email.